-A tajine, (or Tagine, Maraq, or Qidra, depending on where you are), consists of two parts – A shallow, round pan, and a tall conical top that fits snuggly inside the rim of the pan.
-The pan and top are rather thick on a tajine made for cooking, around 1/2” to 3/4”.
-This implies that there are tajines not made to cook in, and indeed, there are – Many of the shiny glazed, highly decorated versions you’ll find as you delve in are in fact not cookware, but meant just to present and serve a dish.
+A tajine, (or Tagine, Maraq, or Qidra, depending on where you are), consists of two parts, a shallow, round pan, and a tall conical top that fits snuggly inside the rim of the pan.
+The pan and top are rather thick on a tajine made for cooking, around 1/2” to 3/4” – This implies that there are tajines not made to cook in, and indeed, there are – Many of the shiny glazed, highly decorated versions you’ll find are in fact not cookware, but meant to present and serve a dish.
 From a reputable seller, they’ll be clearly marked as a serving tajine, (And woe betide the cook who doesn’t do their due diligence).
-Serving tajines are thinner, and will fail in a spectacularly catastrophic manner if an attempt to cook in them is made – Don’t be that cook.
-If you’re interested in buying, get an unglazed, hefty, genuine article, something made in Morocco, specifically called a cooking tajine.
-For the record, tajines can be found made of numerous things other than clay – aluminum, cast iron, steel, and enameled metal among them.
-That said, if you want the real genuine article, it’s gotta be unglazed clay – More on that shortly.
+Serving tajines are thinner, and will fail in a spectacularly catastrophic manner if you attempt to cook in them – Don’t be that cook.
+If you’re interested in buying, get an unglazed, hefty, genuine cooking tajine, made in Morocco.
+You’ll find tajines made of numerous other things – aluminum, cast iron, steel, and enameled metal among them.
+If you want the real deal, it’s gotta be unglazed clay – More on that shortly.

-The magic that a tajine imparts derives from that conical top.
+The magic that a tajine imparts to a dish stems from that conical top.
 It’s hollow and sports a small hole placed very near the apex.
 On the outside, there’s what looks like an egg cup set atop the cone.
 Every aspect of this device is intentional and adds to the voodoo the tajine do do.
-That cover is designed to collect and condense moisture from the cooking food and return it to the pan.
+The cover is designed to collect and condense moisture from the cooking food and return it to the pan.
 The little hole in the top regulates steam pressure within the vessel.
 As such, when working with a clay cooker, very little water or stock is generally added to the dish, because it’ll generate its own.
-The little egg cup at the very top of the pot is filled with cold water, and serves to improve condensation while cooking.
+The little egg cup at the very top of the pot is filled with cold water and serves to improve condensation while cooking.
 Magic, I tells ya.

 The pot is truly ancient, dating all the way back to the 800’s in Arabic literature, which certainly implies it was around well before then.
 This was during the reign of the Abbasid Empire, which sprawled from southern Spain to Northern Africa and most of the Middle East.
 These days, the pot and the dish see heaviest use in North Africa, with the Middle East a close second, and France a surprising third – They’re popular enough there that legendary French cookware maker Le Creuset makes an enameled, cast iron version.

 Naturally, my magic claims beg the question – Is there reputable science behind that?
-Well, as oft is the case, some say yes, and some say no. The most common claim is that unglazed clay adds flavor to a dish – I’ve got quite a few clay cookers, and I swear that’s true, as do a whole bunch of cooks and chefs around the world.
-As a clay cooker gets broken in and acquires a history, the more pronounced that ‘certain something’ it imparts becomes.
-It’s subtle, but it’s there, just as cast iron imparts.
+Some say yes and some say no. The most common claim is that unglazed clay adds flavor to a dish – I’ve got quite a few clay cookers, and I swear it’s true, as do a whole bunch of cooks and chefs around the world.
+As a clay cooker acquires a history, the more pronounced that ‘certain something’ it imparts becomes.
+It’s subtle, but it’s there, just as cast iron does.
 Scientists, including Harold McGee, poo poo this claim, but nonetheless, I swear it’s there – Oh, and yes, curve balls do curve.